“Sweet swinging starfish, what did you do?”

 “Maybe leaving Tay alone with the boxes wasn’t a good idea?”
 Ben suggested.

 Patty sighed deeply.
-Being manager came with perks, but it also came with hella-bad days, and this was clearly one of them.
+Being manager came with perks, but it also came with hella-bad days, and this was stacking up to be one of them.

 She would not panic.
 She’d taken crisis classes and was even certified to act in case of an earthquake.
 Whatever had happened, whatever that idiot had done, she could handle it.
 Patty clenched her fists, straightened her back, and marched toward the stockroom like an executioner.